 Editors and professional proofreaders usually check a printed “proof copy” of the text and make corrections using specialized marks.
 In the digital realm, proofreaders work with AI writing assistants.
 Most of these online proofreading and editing services also include plagiarism checkers to identify duplicate content on the web and provide an efficient solution for the publication.

-Improve your proofreading skills with Writer, for free
+Improve your proofreading skills with Writer

 With edits occurring more frequently in the “tracked changes” on Microsoft Word or in suggestions on shared Google Docs, proofreaders find themselves doing their job digitally.
 And in a world flooded with copy and content, it’s crucial to ensure your words stand out, for all the right reasons.